Flåm: History

 In 1670 Flåm Church was built, replacing an older stave church.

-In 1923, the construction of the Flåm Line railway was financed by the Norwegian Parliament.
-(In 1908, the decision to build the line was made.)
+In 1908, the Norwegian Parliament approved the construction of the Flåm Line railway, though the funds to construct the railway were not allocated until 1923.
 In 1942, regular operation of (steam-powered) trains started on the Flåm Line.

 "In the 1960s, cruise ships stayed on the fjord" [without reaching the port], according to Dagens Næringsliv.

 In 2000, the "new pier" was referred to in a government document. ("The pier was built at the entrance to the new millennium", according to Dagens Næringsliv.)

 Transportation

+Air

 The closest airport is Sogndal Airport, Haukåsen, approximately 70 km from Flåm.

+Road

 The European route E16 highway between Oslo and Bergen runs through Flåm.
 The village sits about 7 km southwest of the municipal centre of Aurlandsvangen, 12 km south of the village of Undredal, and 15 km east of the village of Gudvangen (through the Gudvanga Tunnel).

-The navvy road, Rallarvegen stretches from Myrdal down to Flåm.
+The Navvy road, Rallarvegen stretches from Myrdal down to Flåm.
 (Pedestrians and bicyclists still use it.)
-At Myrdal it connects with the navvy road for the previously built Bergen Line.
+At Myrdal, it connects with the navvy road for the previously built Bergen Line.

+Rail

-Flåm is also connected by rail through the Flåm Line, a branch line of the Bergen Line.
+Flåm is also connected by rail through the Flåm Line, a branch line of the Bergen Line, the line itself travels though picturesque views so is popular with tourists.

+Sea

+The port can take up to three cruise-ships a day though give a limit of 5000 passengers leaving the ship at a time, in 2020 in was announced they are adding a large (16MVA) power connection allowing ships to turn off their engines whilst docked (known as "Cold ironing") and in May 2025 a contractor was announced.